Setting up SSL certificates from Self Service Portal

 Each SafeSquid instance shall then produce a sub-CA certificate-key pair, to sign the SSL Certificates for requested web services.

-This mechanism ensures each SSL certificate bears a unique serial number, and signature, but only one Trusted Root CA Certificate is to be shared across client applications.
+This mechanism ensures each SSL certificate bears a unique serial number and signature, but only one Trusted Root CA Certificate is to be shared across client applications.

-All Certificate-Key pairs are passphrase protected to prevent misuse.
+All Certificate-Key pairs are passphrase-protected to prevent misuse.

 Access the Self-Service Portal

-Login to the Self-Service Portal https://key.safesquid.com
+Log in to the Self-Service Portal - https://key.safesquid.com

 The Self-Service Portal for managing your SafeSquid deployments, facilitates easy creation of Trusted Root CA Certificates.